 Swimming Pool Drownings

-As many Floridians prepare to spend this Memorial Day weekend poolside, it’s important to keep pool safety in mind.
+As many Floridians prepare to spend this Memorial Day weekend poolside, keeping pool safety in mind is important.
 Drowning is the leading cause of unintentional death among children under the age of 4, and drowning incidents peak between May and August.
 Even if everyone in your family knows how to swim, there’s still a serious risk of accidental drowning.

 How to prevent swimming pool drownings: